susikohmelo/DOROS/README.md

-# Dorox-kernel
+# DOROS
-A simple kernel written entirely from scratch in Assembly and C. x86 - BIOS
+A simple OS written entirely from scratch in Assembly and C.

 Status: Highly WIP - check back a month or two later!